-- Start out shooting with an ISO of 400-800 and take a practice shot.
+Steps 1: Start out shooting with an ISO of 400-800 and take a practice shot.

-- After doing so, if your practice shot wasn’t bright enough, increase your ISO to approximately 1200 and take a practice shot.
+Step 2: If your practice shot wasn’t bright enough, increase your ISO to approximately 1200 and take a practice shot.

-- If the photo still isn’t bright enough, continue to increase your ISO until it is.
+Step 3: If the photo still isn’t bright enough, continue to increase your ISO until it is.
 I usually shoot in the ISO range of 800-4000.

-You will also want to make sure that you’re not “blowing out” any highlights, meaning the histogram isn’t dropping off the right hand side.
+You will also want to make sure that you’re not “blowing out” any highlights, meaning the histogram isn’t dropping off the right-hand side.

 Let’s look at and analyze a few example images so you can see exactly what I’m talking about.

 The following images are straight out of my camera ( RAW Files ), and exported to JPEG format for display.

 Camera Settings: 10 Seconds, f/2.8 ISO2500

 When photographing the Northern Lights it’s always better to underexpose the photo as not to blow out the green channel.